Who was . . .

 showplace of the county.
 It allowed one man to feed up to two

-hundred hogs.
-And, his ranchs concrete silos were the first
+for his pigs.
+And, his ranchs concrete silos were the very

 The ranch was also the building site for the majestic Wolf